Agriculture remains the mainstay of our national economy - DCE

 He commended President Akufo-Addo for making agriculture less laborious and rewarding through the Planting for Food and Jobs ((PFJ) initiative as the sector could only attract more people, especially youth who were energetic when it was made less stressful and employable.

-Mr Enoch Dzadzra, the District's Director of Agriculture said in the midst of the COVID-19, the government put in place a policy of input subsidies to enable farmers remained in business and make good production, disclosing that based on that, mechanisms were quickly put in place to make farmers in the District to have access to the inputs with ease.
+Mr Enoch Dzadzra, the District's Director of Agriculture said amid the COVID-19, the government put in place a policy of input subsidies to enable farmers remained in business and make good production, disclosing that based on that, mechanisms were quickly put in place to make farmers in the District to have access to the inputs with ease.

 He said 10 agro-input dealers were registered in various parts of the District under the PFJ programme so that farmers could have access to the inputs wherever they were to enhance their business and maximize production.